ceumicrodata/handbook/onboarding/server.md

 ### STATA

 You can access the STATA program with graphical user interface on the haflinger.
-The stata is located in the folders:

-/usr/local/stata16/xstata-mp
+You can start Stata from VNC bash command line by the help of `xstata-mp` command.

 ### Python